LinusNEP/TCC-IRoNL/README.md

 roslaunch tcc-ironl vlm_node.launch
 rosrun tcc-ironl chatGUI.py
 ```
 Interact with the simulated robot through natural language with the chatGUI interface that will pop up after executing `rosrun tcc-ironl chatGUI.py` above.
-You can send the robot to a goal location e.g., go to the Secretary's office, move in a circular pattern, where are you now, etc.
+You can send the robot to a goal location, e.g., go to the Secretary's office, move in a circular pattern, where are you now, etc.

 ### Real-World Robot
 Launch your robot!
 Ensure that the ROS topics and parametric configurations in the table below are available.
-Sending custom movement commands and queries such as "move forward, backwards, right, what can you see around you? where are you now? etc." may not require further configuration.
+Sending custom movement commands and queries such as "move forward, backwards, right, what can you see around you? where are you now? etc" may not require further configuration.
 However, sending goal navigation tasks such as "navigate to xxx's office" would require you to update the task dictionary (`task_dict.yaml`) with the approximate `x, y, z` coordinates of the task environment.
-You can obtain such coordinates information from LiDAR or point-cloud data.
+You can obtain such coordinate information from LiDAR point cloud data.
 - Configurations:
   | Topics                         | Publisher           | Subscribers                 | Description                                   | Msg Type                     |
   |--------------------------------|---------------------|-----------------------------|-----------------------------------------------|------------------------------|